ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 The events will be send to Kafka as JSON messages.

-With the scheduled annotation Spring Boot will read in the events every 60 seconds.
+With the `@Scheduled` annotation Spring Boot will read in the events every 60 seconds.
 ``` java
     @Scheduled(fixedRate = 60000)
     public void run() throws Exception {